OpenTechSchool/html-css-beginners/core/structure.md

     <!DOCTYPE html>

-You're now officially editing a html document!
+Then save it with the file extension `.html`.
+You're now officially editing an html document!

 ## Elements and Tags